liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 workflow diagram in Developer Studio.

-To view the default Single Approver workflow or your already created workflow diagram, simply double-click the appropriate node.
+To view the default Single Approver workflow or your already created workflow diagram, simply double-click the appropriate node located in the *Kaleo Workflows* folder in the Servers view.
 This will retrieve the workflow definition from the Liferay server and you will be able to view your workflow definition in the designer interface.